KSLK (California)

-KSLK (96.1 MHz) was a commercial FM radio station licensed to Visalia, California, and serving the Visalia-Tulare area.
-The station, owned by New Visalia Broadcasting, Inc., is currently off the air.
+KSLK (96.1 FM) was a commercial radio station licensed to Visalia, California, United States, and served the Visalia-Tulare area.
+The station was last owned by New Visalia Broadcasting, Inc.

 KSLK's license was cancelled by the FCC on October 25, 2013.
 In its last years on the air, KSLK broadcast a Spanish-language sports radio format, using programming from ESPN Deportes Radio.